Your favorite breakfast flavors in one delicious Banana Bacon Bundt Cake! Banana cake, maple sugar glaze, and candied bacon.

 At any rate, the rack-cooked bacon turned out perfectly and my house smelled amazing for hours.
 Few things smell better than maple candied bacon, let me tell you.

 Enough about the bacon, what does it TASTE like?!
 Well, it tastes pretty damn good.
 The banana-bread type cake goes really well with the sweetness of the maple glaze and the salty/sweet bacon pieces.
 I didn’t put any bacon IN the actual cake, but I would next time.
-I actually ended up sprinkling more bits of bacon on my piece after the fact so I could have more of that flavour.
+I actually ended up sprinkling more bits of bacon on my piece after the fact so I could have more of that flavor.

 If you’re looking for something unique and weird but GOOD, this recipe is for you.
-If you’re not into the whole banana bacon thing, then check out the other delicious options from my #BundtBaker friends after the recipe!

 Banana Bacon Bundt Cake